barronwei/idyllic-app/progress.md

 ### Misc

-- User experience might suck for the add task section
+- User experience sucks for the add task section